mtoohey31/scriptable/README.md

 variables.

-If you end up adding more stuff such as extra functions to get other pieces of information, feel free to open a pull request, also, if you know of a good way to perform the resolution of the asynchronous functions in the `CONFIG` variable all at the same time so that none are blocking the others, please shoot me a message!
+If you end up adding more stuff such as extra functions to get other pieces of information, feel free to open a pull request!

 ## BlinkThemes